 Located in a building designated as a National Historical Landmark, the Guild House Hotel exudes a sense of history — but the allure of this boutique hotel in Philadelphia is so much more than just its unique past.

-Step Back In Time At This Boutique Hotel
+Step Back In Time At This Boutique Hotel in Philadelphia

 There’s something about staying in a historic hotel that is palpable and profound, a feeling you can’t get by spending the night in a glitzy new building.